A unique 9-day Japan itinerary featuring Tokyo, Kyoto, and the beautiful Izu Peninsula in the Japanese countryside.

 As you slowly meander your way through the narrow lanes and hidden alleys of this enigmatic district, your expert guide will teach you about the history and reality of Kyoto’s geisha.
 This is a great way to learn about Japan’s most misunderstood traditional profession, and it’s likely you’ll come across geiko or maiko en route to their evening appointments.

-In Kyoto, you’ll stay at Noku Kyoto, a simple yet stylish hotel with a convenient location in the heart of the city.
+In Kyoto, you’ll stay at Sowaka, a high-end boutique hotel in the heart of Gion.

 Day 6: Backstreets of the Higashiyama & Private Artisan Studio Visit